+Plastic is of specific interest because of its dominance compositionally speaking and because it is durable, i.e. degrades very slowly, light (has a density similar to water, allowing it to be transported for long distances), animals interact with it in multiple ways, and it can contain or accumulate toxic substances.
 Plastic is used in each and every link of the production chain and can be made into products or products components with infinite shapes and sizes.

 Not every process or activity involving plastic will lead to leakage to the marine environment.
-Mostly processes run in the open environment (outdoors) are the ones that may ultimately lead to pollution if there is a release/leakage mechanism by which plastic raw materials, components, objects and/or their fragments leave the intended lifecycle through the supply chain, regular use and waste stream.
-Also processes carried out indoors may lead to pollution if there is a pathway (e.g. drain pipe or building openings) connecting the indoor space with the open environment.
-In order to implement measures to combat marine plastic pollution effectively, we need to understand not only the reasons why items or their fragments become litter but also their mode of entry or pathway into the environment (Veiga et al., 2016).
+Mostly processes run in the open environment (outdoors) are the ones that may ultimately lead to pollution if there is a release/leakage mechanism by which plastic raw materials, components, objects and/or their fragments leave the intended lifecycle consisting of production, supply chain, regular use and waste stream.
+Additionally, indoor processes may lead to pollution if there is a pathway (e.g. drain pipe or building openings) connecting the indoor space with the open environment.
+In order to implement measures to combat marine litter effectively, we need to understand not only the reasons why items or their fragments become litter, but also their mode of entry or pathway into the environment (Veiga et al., 2016).